 Your doctor will ask about your symptoms and medical history, and perform a physical examination.
 A diagnosis of undescended testes is usually made by a pediatrician based on the fact is one or both of the child’s testes cannot be felt within his scrotum.
 Additional tests may include the following:

 - Radiographic imaging—MRI and CT have been shown to be more accurate than ultrasound in identifying intra-abdominal testes.

 Talk with your doctor about the best treatment plan for your child.
 Treatment options include:

 - Giving the problem time to go away on its own.
 In most children, this happens by 4 months of age, without any other intervention.

 - Hormone therapy using human chorionic gonadotropin (HCG) is used infrequently.

-If the testes do not descend on their own, the problem can be repaired by a surgery called an orchiopexy.
+- If the testes do not descend on their own, the problem can be repaired by a surgery called an orchiopexy.
 This is done while your child is asleep under anesthesia.
 The surgery may be performed through a traditional open incision, or through “keyhole” laparoscopic surgery

 There is no known way to prevent undescended testes.
 Preventable complications of undescended testes may occur, however, as your child grows and matures.
 These include:

 - Infertility or testicular cancer in adulthood.

 - Injury to the undescended testes.

-Emotional stress—While surgery usually results in a normal appearing scrotum, the undescended testis is sometimes smaller than the normal one.
+- Emotional stress—While surgery usually results in a normal appearing scrotum, the undescended testis is sometimes smaller than the normal one.
 If your son becomes concerned about this as an older child or adolescent, a prosthesis (artificial replacement) can be placed in the scrotum.